Rapptz/discord.py/docs/guide/topics/threads.rst

 The former is a property of the channel instance that returns a list of all valid :class:`~Thread` instances

-The latter returns an :term:`asynchronous iterator` that iterates over all of the archived threads in the guild, in order of descending ID for threads you have joined, or desceding :attr:`~Thread.archive_timestamp` otherwise.
+The latter returns an :term:`asynchronous iterator` that iterates over all of the archived threads in the guild, in order of descending ID for threads you have joined, or descending :attr:`~Thread.archive_timestamp` otherwise.